topfreegames/codeowners-verifier/README.md

 ## Docker
 Available at: [Docker Hub](https://hub.docker.com/r/tfgco/codeowners-verifier) and [Quay.io](https://quay.io/repository/tfgco/codeowners-verifier).
+You can change build arguments for GOOS and GOARCH using `--build-arg=linux --build-arg=arm`.

 ## Overview

 codeowners-verifier verifies the entries inside a CODEOWNERS file.
-At the time being, It only supports Gitlab Code Owners.
-Although Code Owners works the same way for Gitlab and Github (the same validation checks are done by both), Wildlife's implementation also checks for valid Users and Groups inside a CODEOWNERS file.
+At the time being, it only supports Gitlab Code Owners.
+Although CodeOwners works the same way for Gitlab and Github (the same validation checks are done by both), Wildlife's implementation also checks for valid Users and Groups inside a CODEOWNERS file.

 ## Environment Variables

 + `CODEOWNER_PROVIDER_URL`: The URL to the chosen provider.
-Defaults to *"https://gitlab.com/api/v4"*.
+Each provider will have a default value.
 + `CODEOWNER_PROVIDER_TOKEN`: Token to authenticate toward the chosen provider.
 There isn't default.
 + `CODEOWNER_PATH`: Path to the CODEOWNERS file.
 There isn't a default.